PyMamba/mamba-framework/docs/development/access_sql_database.rst

 How do I use a store from outside the model method?
 ===================================================

-The first question that you have to ask yourself is "Why you are going to need to use the store object from outside the model?", this violates the MVC pattern and the encapsulation principle.
+Even mamba allows us to use Store objects everywhere, them are not supossed to be used outside the model but nothing stop you tu use it in the controller or whatever other part of your application.

-If you already think that you need to use a store object from outside your model class then you can do it in several ways:
+If you think that you need to use a store object from outside your model class then you can do it in several ways:

 1. Don't decorate a method in your moddel with ``@transact`` and then return the store from it.
 As this store as been created in the same thread that the rest of the application you can use it anywhere.
 2. Just retrieve a store object executing the ``database.store()`` object directly from your model at class level: